Congratulations on your new addition!

 Right away!
 It’s much easier to teach your puppy good manners and establish good habits now, rather than having to correct unwanted behaviour later.
 Also, puppies have a crucial socialization period between 8 – 16 weeks of age where they need to experience new people, places, things, and other dogs.
 Enroll in a puppy socialization class that offers a safe, controlled environment where the focus is on careful socialization and play.

 Start ANY time – We accept new students at any time, so you can start socializing your new puppy right away.

 Flexible Schedules – Puppy Start Right classes are scheduled multiple days and times a week – mix and match classes for greater flexibility.

 Convenient Locations – Puppy Start Right classes are held at all of our locations!

 Outstanding Training and Effective Results – Our method (clicker training) is safe for all family members, strengthens (not damages) your relationship with your dog, and is scientifically proven to be the most effective.

 Top Instructors – All instructors are Karen Pryor Academy Certified Training Partners, or have their CPDT-KA designation.

-About When Hounds Fly Puppy Socialization Classes:
+About When Hounds Fly Puppy Start Right Classes: